 There is no permanent U.S. diplomatic presence in the country.
 The U.S. Ambassador to Fiji is accredited to the government.
-Representatives of the U.S. Embassy in Fiji met with officials from the Ministry of Foreign Affairs and the Ministry of Commerce, Trade, Innovation, and Labor to discuss religious freedom.
-Embassy officials also met with the Tonga National Council of Churches and representatives of the Church of Jesus Christ and discussed the need to protect interfaith tolerance.
+Representatives of the embassy discussed religious freedom with government officials, the National Council of Churches, and the Muslim League.

-The embassy utilized social media to promote religious pluralism and tolerance, including highlighting comments by the U.S. Vice President and posts in support of International Religious Freedom Day.
+The embassy utilized social media to promote religious pluralism and tolerance.